cometbft/cometbft-rs/docs/spec/fastsync/fastsync.md

 - NewFS: refers to improved future Fastsync implementations

-# Part I - Tendermint Blockchain
+# Part I - CometBFT Blockchain

-We will briefly list some of the notions of Tendermint blockchains that are required for this specification.
+We will briefly list some of the notions of CometBFT blockchains that are required for this specification.
 More details can be found [here][block].

 #### **[TMBC-HEADER]**: